earwig/benkurtovic.com/_posts/2014-08-20-copyvio-detector.md

 ---
 layout: post
 title: Copyvio Detector
-description: A technical writeup of some recent developments.
+description: A technical writeup of some recent developments
 ---

 This is an technical writeup of some recent developments involving the